- Company’s Blog

 The most common mechanical failure is the Bi-metal thermostat failing to close and allowing power to flow through to energize the heater.
 The thermostat can be checked for continuity when it is cold if everything is frozen and the thermostat has infinite resistance.
 It needs to be replaced sometimes the defrost timer will fail to send electricity when it should.
 Mechanical timers can be manually advanced with a flathead screwdriver in the clockwise direction slowly.
 Until a click is heard at this point electricity should be sent through the hear to the thermostat some simple voltage tests can determine where the problem lies.

 The circuit board style of defrost timer is a little more complicated to trick into a defrost cycle.
 So I’m not going to explain that but you can see how need do it on 📺this video.
 Doing it wrong will definitely destroy the timer even if it was fine before and if you’re not careful.
 You can be electrocuted the last and least likely to fail is the heater itself.
 To test the heater unplug its contacts and do a resistance test.
 The defrost heater should have some resistance however an infinite resistance reading would mean that it needs to be replaced.

 The entire defrost circuit can be tested when the freezer is cold by checking for.
 Continuity from before the thermostat through the defrost heater if the thermostat is closed.
 You should have a low resistance reading and you can assume that the defrost timer is not sending electricity.

 We hope this article was helpful and saves you a bunch of money for more information on using test equipment and appliance repair troubleshooting.
-However you always can make an appointment visit appliance repairman by this phone (800) 657-0765
+However you always can make an appointment visit appliance repairman by this phone Call us at ️(800) 657-0765